-- 46. WFP seeks to accommodate all submitted eligible humanitarian passengers' requests on a first come, first served basis within each priority category.
-To give effect to this the following passenger prioritization system has been established: - First priority remains for emergency relocations or evacuations such as medical and security evacuations. - Second priority is for the travel of personnel of registered NGOs and United Nations agencies, funds and programmes, with higher priority for life-saving humanitarian responses. - > Third priority is for travel of the personnel of registered embassies, donor organizations and the World Bank and other financial institutions. - 47.
-With the purpose of promoting a safe travel environment, improving the effectiveness and efficiency of service and increasing cost-recovery funds, WFP in coordination with the steering committees may establish exceptional systems for the allocation of empty non-reserved seats to the following categories of passengers: - non-personnel members endorsed by registered user organizations, such as dependents, implementing partners and media personnel; - civilian personnel of United Nations peacekeeping and political missions: United Nations missions, subject to humanitarian coordinator approval, may request that their civilian staff be allowed to travel on board UNHAS flights when no other United Nations travel solution is available; - national government officials: registered user organizations may request UNHAS to accommodate national government officials that are critical to implementation of their humanitarian projects in a country of operation; - refugees and internally displaced persons, only in connection with projects of the Office of the United Nations High Commissioner for Refugees and the International Organization for Migration; - > crew members of contracted air operators travelling for crew rotation purposes. - 48.
+- 60. WFP seeks to accommodate all submitted eligible humanitarian passengers' requests on a first come, first served basis within each priority category.
+To give effect to this the following passenger prioritization system has been established: - The first priority remains for emergency relocations or evacuations such as medical and security evacuations. - The second priority is for the travel of personnel of registered NGOs and United Nations agencies, funds and programmes, with higher priority for life-saving humanitarian responses.
+A higher priority will be assigned to the transport of personnel engaged in programme criticality level 1 activities, followed by those engaged in level 2 and then those in level 3. - The third priority is for travel of the personnel of registered embassies, diplomatic community and the World Bank and other financial institutions. - 61.
+With the purpose of promoting a safe travel environment, improving the effectiveness and efficiency of service and increasing cost-recovery funds, WFP in coordination with the steering committees may establish exceptional systems for the allocation of empty non-reserved seats to the following categories of passengers.
+UNHAS funding will not be used to support the transport of passengers in these categories, and they are to always travel on a full-cost recovery basis: - non-personnel members endorsed by registered user organizations, such as dependents, implementing partners and media personnel; - national government officials: registered user organizations may request UNHAS to accommodate national government officials that are critical to implementation of their humanitarian projects in a country of operation; - refugees and internally displaced persons, only in connection with projects of the Office of the United Nations High Commissioner for Refugees and the International Organization for Migration; and - > crew members of contracted air operators travelling for crew rotation purposes. - 62.
 WFP will respect the humanitarian principles and exercise due diligence in seeking clearance and managing these exceptional travel requests.
 Such requests will be facilitated on a full cost-recovery basis.